Judaica Librarianship

 https://ajlpublishing.org/index.php/jl

 <p><strong><em>Judaica Librarianship</em></strong>, the peer-reviewed open access journal of the <a href="http://www.jewishlibraries.org/">Association of Jewish Libraries</a>, provides a forum for scholarship on all theoretical or practical aspects of Jewish studies librarianship and cultural stewardship in the digital age; bibliographical, bibliometric and comprehensive studies related to Jewish booklore; historical studies or current surveys of noteworthy collections; and extensive reviews of reference works and other resources, including electronic databases and informational websites.</p> <p>All submissions are reviewed by the editor and may be edited in preparation for publication.
-Research articles go through anonymous author/ anonymous reviewer peer-review process in accordance with the Committee on Publication Ethics's <a href="https://publicationethics.org/resources/guidelines/cope-ethical-guidelines-peer-reviewers" target="_blank" rel="noopener">ethical guidelines for peer reviewers</a>. </p> <p><em>This journal is open access.
-Users can use, reuse and build upon the material published in the journal but only for non-commercial purposes and with appropriate attribution. </em></p>Association of Jewish Librariesen-USJudaica Librarianship2330-2976<p>Authors are the copyright holders of articles published by Judaica Librarianship. </p>The Recovery of Nazi Looted Books in the UCLA Library: From Prague to Los Angeles and Back
+Research articles go through anonymous author/ anonymous reviewer peer-review process in accordance with the <a href="https://publicationethics.org/resources/guidelines/cope-ethical-guidelines-peer-reviewers" target="_blank" rel="noopener">ethical guidelines for peer reviewers</a> of Committee on Publication Ethics.</p> <p><em>This journal is open access.
+Users can use, reuse and build upon the material published in the journal but only for non-commercial purposes and with appropriate attribution. </em></p>Association of Jewish Librariesen-USJudaica Librarianship2330-2976Vol.
+23 Editor’s Note

 https://creativecommons.org/licenses/by-nc/4.0